 The MVLS Low-Income Taxpayer Clinic provides pro bono legal assistance to low-income Marylanders with IRS tax issues.
 These issues include a wide variety of tax problems, including denial of the Earned Income Tax Credit, audits, refund claims, innocent spouse relief, US Tax Court litigation, and collection issues (such as setting up payment plans and currently –not-collectible status, offers in compromise, levy and lien release).
 Note that MVLS does NOT do tax return preparation except in conjunction with an already existing tax dispute.
 Although MVLS receives funding from the IRS, the clinic, its employees, and its volunteers are not affiliated with or endorsed by the IRS or its employees.
 A taxpayer’s decision to utilize services from an LITC will not affect the taxpayer’s rights before the IRS.

-Project Household is a coalition of legal service nonprofits in Baltimore City.
-The coalition members are Maryland Volunteer Lawyers Service, Maryland Legal Aid Bureau, Senior Legal Services, and Pro Bono Resource Center.
-The goal of Project Household is to provide legal help in order to keep older Baltimoreans in their homes.
-Legal issues may include foreclosures, debt collection, deed and probate issues, and financial exploitation.
-Project Household provides full representation, legal advice, and clinics.
+Project Household is a coalition of legal service nonprofits who provide legal services in Baltimore City.
+The coalition members are Maryland Volunteer Lawyers Service, Maryland Legal Aid, Senior Legal Services, and Pro Bono Resource Center.
+The goal of Project Household is to provide legal help in order to help older Baltimoreans remain in their homes.
+Typical legal issues may include tax sale, foreclosure, debt collection, deed and probate issues, and financial exploitation.
+Project Household provides full representation, legal advice, and legal clinics.

 Washington County Courthouse Clinic

-MVLS operates a Family Law Self-Help Clinic in the Circuit Court of Washington County, where an experienced family law attorney provides free advice and other services to pro se Washington County litigants who are filing family law actions.
+MVLS operates a Family Law Self-Help Clinic in the Circuit Court of Washington County, where an experienced family law attorney provides free advice and other services to self-represented litigants with family law cases or matters.